bigfix/developer.bigfix.com/site/reference/types/integer.md

 # june of &lt;integer&gt; : month and year

-Creates a date (in month year format) corresponding to June of the specified year (as an &lt;integer&lt;).
+Creates a date (in month year format) corresponding to June of the specified year (as an &lt;integer&gt;).

 # march &lt;integer&gt; : day of year